sean6541/op9_series_camera_unlocker/README.md

 ## For Developers And Advanced Users

 You can enable, disable, and check the status of full resolution by entering the following into a terminal:
 - `su -c enable_fullres.sh` to enable full resolution.
+Wait approximately 10 seconds before opening any camera apps.
 - `su -c disable_fullres.sh` to disable full resolution.
+Wait approximately 10 seconds before opening any camera apps.
 - `su -c fullres_status.sh` to check whether full resolution is enabled or disabled.
 Exit code `200` indicates that it is enabled while exit code `201` indicates disabled.